 It may be possible that an individual (be that a member of staff, a volunteer or a visitor) acts in a way that does not cause risk to children, but is however inappropriate.
-An individual who has such a concern about another individual should inform the Principal about their concern using the low-level Record of Concern Form.
-The form can be accessed electronically via a QR code featured on posters around the Academy.
+An individual who has such a concern about another individual should report this using the low-level Record of Concern Form.
+The form can be accessed electronically via a QR code featured on posters around the Academy (see example).
 Alternatively, staff can download a form from the shared folder MAT Common/ Safeguarding.